Relintai/broken_seals/README.md

 ## Compiling

-First make sure, that you have everything installed to be able to compile the godot engine.
-See: See the [official docs for compiling Godot](https://docs.godotengine.org/en/latest/development/compiling/index.html) for more info.
+First make sure, that you have everything installed to be able to compile the engine.
+See the [official docs for compiling Godot](https://docs.godotengine.org/en/3.4/development/compiling/index.html) for more info.
 My setup/compile script uses the same tools, so you don't need to install anything else.

+Even though the project doesn't use godot anymore, their docs are still sufficient.

 Now let's clone this repository: